google/triggerator/README.md

 * Add your project's default service account as a user to your DV360 account
 * Open the app (you can see the url by executing `gcloud app browse`)
   * If you get 'You don't have access' error just wait a bit

+## Architecture
+The solution is a classic web application with front-end built in Angular (11+) and backend for NodeJS built with TypeScript and Express.
+The backend is supposed to be deployed to Google App Engine

+Backend app doesn't have any authentication, nor any user management.
+For this the solution solely rely on Identity-Aware Proxy.
+It's a GCP service for shielding cloud apps with authentication.

+Please note that IAP manages user access with its own roles.
+So even project owner won't have access to a shielded app by default.
+To allow access for a user you need to go to IAP page in your GCP project - https://console.cloud.google.com/security/iap and add a member with 'IAP-secured Web App User' role.
+If you installed app with setup.sh script  it's already done for you, but you need to add members for all other users.
+You can allow access for everyone by adding "allUsers" or "allAuthenticatedUsers" as a member with the IAP role, but obviously it's not recommended from security point of view.

+Another thing that makes the application to depend on Google Cloud services is the usage of Cloud Scheduler.
+Backend create Cloud Scheduler jobs for automated engine execution.
+Please note that in that cases when the backend is being called by Scheduler requests are bypassing IAP.